glegoux/browsing-history-shell/README.md

 ![alt text][bhistory]

-It's very useful, it becomes quickly essential and it takes less than one minute to install,
+It's very useful, it becomes quickly essential and it takes less than one minute to install.
-see **Installation** !
+See **Installation** !

 ## Motivation